chrislydick/homeassistant-day-of-photos/README.md

 ## Filtering photos

-`icloud_dag.py` contains a placeholder `_is_interesting` function.
-It currently keeps images with a resolution greater than `800x600`.
-Replace this function with your preferred ML model or scoring logic to select only photos suitable for display.
+`icloud_dag.py` implements a basic `_is_interesting` helper.
+Images smaller than `800x600` are discarded.
+If `opencv-python` is installed, the function attempts face detection using a bundled Haar cascade and automatically keeps photos with faces.
+For all other images, the script computes their grayscale entropy and retains those above a small threshold (≈5.0).
+You can replace this logic with a custom ML model if desired.